 Winner: Surfshark 🏆

-Moving on in this Surfshark vs ExpressVPN analysis, we’ll examine the features of both providers.
-By this, we mostly mean security features that will influence the quality and security of your VPN connection.
+Moving on in this Surfshark vs ExpressVPN analysis, we’ll examine their features.
+By this, we mostly mean security features that will influence the quality and security of your VPN connection, starting with shared features.

-Starting with the shared features, these providers have a lot in common.
-You’d think they’re working together, but not.
-Surfshark has joined forces with NordVPN instead.
-That’s a story for another time.
-Here are the most important shared features:
+Starting with the shared features, they have a lot in common.
+Here are the most important shared features that include mostly the basics, like:

-• Kill Switch.
+- Kill Switch.
 Both offer it to protect you against data leaks if the VPN connection breaks.
 Their kill switches are system-level, with no advanced functions.
-Surfshark had some kill switch issues before, but now, both providers work reliably.
+Surfshark had some kill switch issues before, but now, both VPNs work reliably.

-• Blocking ads.
-Both services offer ad blockers to kick out annoyances on the internet.
-Surfshark titles its ad blocker CleanWeb, while its competitor calls it Advanced Protection.
+- Blocking ads.
+Surfshark titles its ad blocker CleanWeb, while ExpressVPN calls it Advanced Protection.
 Both tools block ads, trackers, and malicious sites.

-• Split tunneling.
-It’s useful for splitting your VPN connection into two parts.
-One part won’t be tunneled while the other will.
-Useful for online banking, shopping, and online gaming.
+- Split tunneling.
+It splits the VPN connection into two parts.
+One part won’t be tunneled; the other will.
+Good for online banking, shopping, and gaming.

 Our recent test of ExpressVPN highlighted some of its strange choices.
-The provider doesn’t include many advanced features while costing you a premium.
+The VPN doesn’t have many advanced features while costing you a premium.
 That’s not the case with Surfshark, which will inevitably take this round.
 Bear with us.

-❌ Parental Control & Website Blocking (ExpressVPN & Surfshark)
+❌ Parental Control and Web Content Blocker (ExpressVPN and Surfshark)

 ExpressVPN has Parental Control, which people with children will love.
 It blocks porn sites, so if you want to use Pornhub, XNXX, or any other sexually explicit site, it’ll do its job fine.
-The bad thing is that you can’t choose which website you want to block.
+But you can’t choose which website you want to block, and, for some reason, torrent sites will also be blocked.

 For instance, it would be good to block gambling sites as well since this activity isn’t child-friendly.
-Surfshark has something similar, but way better: Web Content Blocker.
-It actually lets you choose which sites you want to block: adult, drugs, gambling, malware, phishing, and other platforms you don’t want to see.
+Surfshark has something similar, but better: Web Content Blocker.
+It lets you choose which sites you want to block: adult, drugs, gambling, malware, phishing, and platforms you don’t want to see.

 ↔️ Dynamic MultiHop (Surfshark)